-Today you will transfer to Pooley Bridge to catch another Victorian steamer and enjoy a trip down the deepest lake in England, Ullswater, named after the Viking lord Ulf.
-You will enjoy a gentle walk along the shores to the pub in Patterdale, from where your private minbus will transfer you to Penrith station for your First Class train journey back to London.
+Today you will transfer to Pooley Bridge to catch another Victorian steamer and enjoy a trip down the deepest lake in England, Ullswater.
+You will enjoy a gentle walk along the shores to the pub in Patterdale.
+There a private minbus will transfer you to Penrith station for your First Class train journey back to London.

 5.7 miles, 1100 feet in ascent and descent.